ClemsonGIS/PhotoScan_Scripts/README.md

 # PhotoScan_Scripts
-Python scripts to submit PBS jobs and process data on PhotoScan
+Python and Bash scripts to submit PBS jobs and process data on PhotoScan